csbarsony/csbarsony/README.md

-- 👋 Hi, I’m @csbarsony
+- 👋 Hi, I’m Csaba Bársony (@csbarsony)
-- 👀 I’m interested in coding and space rockets.
+- 👀 I’m interested in IT and economics.
 - 🌱 I’m currently learning C#.
 - 📫 How to reach me barsony.csaba13@gmail.com

-My Name is Csaba.
-I am currently a student.
-I am interested in space technology and coding, and I would like to work as software engineer at a rocket company.
-My other passion in coding is cyber security.
+My name is Csaba.
+I'm a uni student at Óbuda University, in Hungary.

 <!---
 csbarsony/csbarsony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.